ultral/ultral.github.io/it/test-ansible-roles-via-testkitchen-inside-hyperv.md

 Virtualbox can't use "_" in a vm name

-*Solution:* rename suit cases "vm_" => "vm-"
+*Solution:* rename suitcases "vm_" => "vm-"

-## Oracle test fail without "." at the end of VM name
+## Oracle test fails without "." at the end of VM name
 We use role in production, however when we decided to test it, it was failed.
 We reproduced it.

-I'd like to show clue.
+I would like to show clue.

 ```
 [root@vm-oracle vagrant]# getent ahosts vm-oracle